Robin Harris: “We Don’t Die, We Multiply!”

 Some of Harris’ funniest quotes:

 - I’m not an alcoholic.
 I’m a drunk.
-Alcoholic got to go to them god damn meetings.
+Alcoholics got to go to them god damn meetings.

 - If you don’t tell me where your little brother is, I’m gonna beat the black off you, and you’re gonna look lighter than Michael Jackson.